 There are only 3 types of skin care product ingredients that, in my professional opinion, have the proven power to 'turn on' your skin's collagen renewal.
 The first two, retinoids and glycolic acid, have the best scientific evidence and are the most effective.
 The 3 proven collagen stimulating ingredients are:

 - Glycolic acid (also called an AHA or alpha hydroxy acid) - A glycolic acid product must have a free glycolic acid concentration of over 10% and be formulated to an acid pH to stimulate skin collagen renewal.
 These are professional products such as my Glycolic Acid Anti-Wrinkle Face Creams.

 - Vitamin C - There must be at least 10% concentration in the product (in the L-ascorbate form) and formulated to an acid pH under 3.5.
-It should also be in a container that does not allow oxygen to enter such as my Vitamin C Anti-Wrinkle Professional Serum because oxygen inactivates vitamin C. Fragile vitamin C is also inactivated when layered with many other popular products.
+It should also be in a container that does not allow oxygen to enter because oxygen inactivates vitamin C. Fragile vitamin C is also inactivated when layered with many other popular products.
 I don't know of a vitamin C serum that fits these important qualifications for effectiveness and I prefer to focus time and energy on glycolic acid and retinol.